s7092910/Quartz/README.md

 There are two ways to include this mod in your mod.

 First you have to download one of the [releases](https://github.com/s7092910/XUiComponents/releases/).
-In the download, there are 3 files the XUiComponents folder, the 3 files included are:
+In the download, there are 4 files the XUiComponents folder, the 4 files included are:

 * Modinfo.xml
+* LICENSE.md
 * XUiComponents.dll
 * XUiComponentsLoader.dll

+Please be aware of the [License](LICENSE.md) for use of XUiComponents

 ### As a seperate mod